aedanjames/job_house_fe/README.md

  * 5.2.7
 ___
-Fork and clone this repo, youll find an entire test suite setup in the spec folder to run the Rspec-rails tests
+Fork and clone this repo, youll find an entire test suite setup in the spec folder to run the Rspec-rails tests to run the test files in your terminal run `bundle exec rspec`
 ___
 ### Walk Through
 #### the landing page